mikeoller82/HighLaunchPad/README.md

 ## 🤝 **Contributing & Development**

-While HighLaunchPad is a proprietary platform, we welcome contributions from talented developers who want to help shape the future of creator tools.
+HighLaunchPad is a opensource platform, we welcome contributions from talented developers who want to help shape the future of creator tools.

 ### 👨‍💻 **For Developers**
 Interested in contributing to HighLaunchPad?
 We're always looking for passionate developers to join our mission.